 Methadone Treatment: Isn’t It Just an Alternative Addiction?

-I was asked about Methadone Treatment for prescription drug addiction and learned that I did not fully understand it, myself.
-I contacted Tim Cheney, co-founder of Chooper’s Guide, and learned the following:
+I was asked about Methadone Treatment for prescription drug addiction at one of my recent lectures and realized that I did not fully understand it, myself.
+So, I contacted Tim Cheney, co-founder of Chooper’s Guide, and learned the following:

 Q. What is methadone treatment and for what reasons is it used?